 Bullying Prevention Plan

-SCHOOL: WELLINGTON HEIGHTS SECONDARY SCHOOL DEVELOPED SEPTEMBER 2017
+SCHOOL: WELLINGTON HEIGHTS SECONDARY SCHOOL DATE: September 28, 2023

 Everyone at our school is committed to making our school a safe, inclusive and equitable environment for all.
 We treat each other with respect and we will refuse to tolerate inequities in any form at our school.
 We know that a “whole-school” approach where all stakeholders are involved in supporting our students helps create and maintain a positive school climate.